luyadev/luya/modules/crawler/README.md

 'crawleradmin' => 'luya\crawler\admin\Module',
 ```

-Where `baseUrl` is the domain you want to crawler all informations.
+Where `baseUrl` is the domain you want to crawler all information.

+### Initialization
 After setup the module in your config you have to run the migrations and import command (to setup permissions):

 ```sh